philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 So @TK:handle of twitter poster is -- in their own cartoonish like-farming way -- acting in defense of the honor and place of real expertise.
 This is a big part of the cultural backdrop we consider when we think about small-scale research.

 If I buy a $5000 vintage Martin guitar to play 3-chord songs on the weekend, nobody's really been harmed by my usage of this tool, it's just that the tool's potential is utterly wasted on my lack of ability to play it well.
-If my wife complains of abdominal pain and I try to remove her appendix with a $5 X-acto knife, I'm mis-using a tool in a way that almost certainly *will* harm her.
+On the other hand, if my wife complains of abdominal pain and I try to remove her appendix with a $5 X-acto knife, I'm mis-using a tool in a way that almost certainly *will* harm her.

 But what if I create a survey instrument, field it and get a few hundred data points, and start advising clients based on what I've learned from that survey?
 Am I mis-using that tool in a way that can lead to harm?